programmatoroSeduto/ExperimentalRoboticsLab-Assignment-1/README.md

 - the launch file `parameter.launch` which contains all the parameters to be defined before running the architecture
 - a folder `cluedo_items` containing all the entities for the game
 - a folder `cluedo_ontology` containing the base ontology (the file *cluedo_ontology.owl*) ...
 - .. and another folder `cluedo_ontology/last_ontology` where the node *robocluedo_main*, through the interface *robocluedo_armor_interface*, exports the ontology from the last execution of the robot.
-For debug purposes, you can inspect them, but first I suggest you to take a look at the documentation [about ArmorCluedo](armmor.cluedo-link).
+For debug purposes, you can inspect them, but first I suggest you to take a look at the documentation [about ArmorCluedo](https://programmatoroseduto.github.io/ExperimentalRoboticsLab-Assignment-1/a00197.html) and in particular the section "DISCARD HYPOTHESIS" from the [example 3](https://programmatoroseduto.github.io/ExperimentalRoboticsLab-Assignment-1/a00231.html) of ArmorCluedo.

 Here is the structure of the folder `config`: